Lake Worth Watershed

 On this page:

-Background and Goals
+Background and Goal

 Status

 The TMDL I-Plan relies heavily on cleanup efforts at Air Force Plant No. 4 (AFP4), located on the south side of the lake.
 AFP4 is undergoing cleanup under the federal Resource Conservation and Recovery Act (RCRA) program.
-Also under the I-Plan, fish tissue in Lake Worth is sampled periodically to monitor the effectiveness of cleanup efforts.
+Also, under the I-Plan, fish tissue in Lake Worth is sampled periodically to monitor the effectiveness of cleanup efforts.

-The DSHS conducted the first fish tissue monitoring under the I-Plan in October 2008.
-Based on that monitoring data, the DSHS extended the advisory to include Segment 0808.
+DSHS conducted the first fish tissue monitoring under the I-Plan in October 2008.
+Based on that monitoring data, DSHS extended the advisory to include Segment 0808.
 The second fish tissue monitoring effort under the I-Plan was conducted November 2016.
-In March 2018, the DSHS issued advisory ADV-60, limiting consumption of seven fish species due to dioxins and PCBs.
+In March 2018, DSHS issued advisory ADV-60, limiting consumption of seven fish species due to dioxins and PCBs.

 However, the overall mean concentration of PCBs in all fish has declined.
-The mean concentration for the 80 samples collected in 2008 was .064 milligrams per kilogram (mg/kg) PCBs.
-The mean concentration for the 80 samples collected in 2016 was .032 mg/kg PCBs.
+The mean concentration for the 80 samples collected in 2008 was 0.064 milligrams per kilogram (mg/kg) PCBs.
+The mean concentration for the 80 samples collected in 2016 was 0.032 mg/kg PCBs.

 Total Maximum Daily Load

-The commission adopted this TMDL on August 10, 2005.
-The EPA approved it on October 13, 2005, at which time it became part of the state's Water Quality Management Plan.
+The commission adopted this TMDL on Aug.
+10, 2005.
+The EPA approved it on Oct.
+13, 2005, at which time it became part of the state's Water Quality Management Plan.

-Segment 0807 - Response to Public Comment on the TMDL June 2005
+- Response to Public Comment on the TMDL June 2005

 Revisions to TMDLs

 From time to time, it is necessary to revise TMDLs to account for changing conditions in the watershed.
 Revisions to the load allocations in TMDLs are made via the state’s Water Quality Management Plan (WQMP), which is updated quarterly.
-Revisions are made to TMDLs in one of two ways:

-- Addenda are created to add load allocations for assessment units that are impaired by the same pollutant or condition, within the same watershed as in the original TMDL report.
+Addendums are created to add load allocations for assessment units that are impaired by the same pollutant or condition, within the same watershed as in the original TMDL report.
+Addendums use the same units of measure as the original TMDL.

 -